frankiethull/usedata/README.md

 pak::pak("frankiethull/usedata")
 ```

-## Example
+## usedata example

-Following R Pkgs 2e Chapter 7, this package helps with the following: 1)
+Following R Pkgs 2e Chapter 7, this package helps with the following:
-adding a dataset to a package 2) creating the corresponding .R file 3)
+1) adding a dataset to a package
+2) creating the corresponding .R file
-fills out the .R file to generates generic data documentation
+3) fills out the .R file to generates generic data documentation

 ``` r
 library(usedata)